neurosnap/erock.io/content/blog/docker-disk-out-of-space/index.md

   containers with the new images

 This process works great.
-I don't need to setup CI for a new project but it still provides me with the flexability to deploy to my own VM and inspect its health with docker.
+I don't need to setup CI for a new project but it still provides me with the flexibility to deploy to my own VM and inspect its health with docker.

 # The problem